Chesapeake and Ohio Canal: Medical care

 For boat families, there was very little medical care.
 One father stated, "We never need a doctor.
 We just stay sick until we get well."
 It was practically impossible to get a doctor in the mountains at the upper end of the canal or on the long levels.

 Food

 Canned food was sometimes brought.
 Bean soup, made with beans, ham hocks, and an onion, was common.
 Other items included corn bread, eggs and bacon, ham, potatoes, and other vegetables.
 A reported canal custom was the first few rows of corn from farms along the canal could be used by the boatmen.
 Berries along the towpath were also picked.
 Molasses also was common.
 Bread and many groceries could be bought along the canal.
 Muskrats were sometimes eaten, as well as chickens and ducks either bought or even stolen along the way.
 Rabbits were snared.
 Crew members sometimes had a shotgun to shoot rabbits, groundhogs, or other game.
-Turtles were eaten as well as eels that the locktenders caught in eel pots in the rivers or the bypass flumes.
+Turtles were eaten as well as eels that the lock tenders caught in eel pots in the rivers or the bypass flumes.
 Fish included sunfish, catfish, bigmouth bass, and black bass.